Portkey-AI/docs/tracing-requests.md

 # Tracing Requests through Portkey

-Portkey supports tracing natively to allow applications to monitor their generative AI apps end-to-end.
-To enable tracing, you can pass the trace-id in the header of any proxy request and it can then be tracked through the journey of the request.
+Portkey supports tracing that allows you to monitor your generative AI apps end-to-end.
+To enable tracing, you can pass a `trace-id` in the header of any Portkey request (proxy or otherwise) and it will be tracked through the journey of the request.

 ```
 HEADER:
 x-portkey-trace-id: "enter_your_trace_id_here"
 ```

-### Adding a trace id to any proxy request
+### Adding a Trace ID to any proxy request
-Pass `x-portkey-trace-id` in the request header for portkey to link requests.
+Pass `x-portkey-trace-id` in the request header for Portkey to link requests.

 For Python
 ```python